Skip over main navigation

 Green Journey

 Since the foundation of the Vindolanda Trust in 1970, we have been invested in preserving our heritage and environment.
-This has helped us to become more environmentally friendly and look at what we can do to protect the land we hold in our care.
-We have always advocated in the protection of the local wildlife and native species which we are lucky enough to have on the land in our ownership.
-The care of collections and archaeological sites means that we are always looking for products that are environmentally safe to use.
-Education has also been at the forefront of what we do and delivering messages about the protection of our heritage for the future also encompasses the protection of our natural environment.
+This has helped us to become more environmentally friendly and to continually explore ways to protect the land we hold in our care.
+We have always advocated for the protection of local wildlife and native species which we are fortunate to have within our ownership.
+The care of our collections and archaeological sites means that we are always seeking products and practices that are environmentally safe to use.

 In 2009, the Trust received funding to redevelop its museums, access to the archaeological site and the redevelopment of a nineteenth-century coach house near the museum into the Hedley Centre for our volunteers.
 This Centre has accommodation for eight people as well as a full kitchen, common room, and conference facilities.
 The building was taken back to its roots, and we were able to put numerous eco-friendly measures into the building including air source heat pumps, grey water recycling and extensive insulation.
 This restoration is now the most eco friendly building on our property and was rated very good by BREAM upon opening in 2011.